aroyce/vr-mini-project/README.md

-Welcome to VR GARGEN !
+Welcome to VR GARDEN !

 Please visit : https://aroyce.github.io/vr-mini-project/index.html to interact with our prototype.